 | British Standards (BS) | Detailed, independent specifications for products and materials used in highway works to ensure quality, safety, and compatibility. | BS 7818, BS EN 12899 (fixed vertical road traffic signs), BS 8442 (miscellaneous road traffic signs and devices). |

-More than 1,700 people die and around 30,000 are seriously injured on UK roads each year (Brake 2025).
-Brake believes that there are a range of ways we can help the safety of all on the roads, and below is why it is so important to have road safety.
+More than 1,700 people die, and around 30,000 are seriously injured on UK roads each year (Brake 2025).
+Brake believes there are many ways we can improve road safety for everyone, and below are the reasons it is so important.

 BS 7818:1995 is the British Standard for the design, performance, material quality, and installation of metal pedestrian restraint systems such as pedestrian guardrails used along roads, crossings, bridges, and footways.